Number of pages: 100 | Report Format: PDF | Published date: 10 February, 2023

 [8567556]

-The global human liver model market has been segmented based on type: liver organoids, animal models, liver-on-a-chip, 3D bioprinting, and 2D models.
-The liver-on-a-chip segment dominates the market with the largest share.
-Chips enable in vitro research of different processes and the development of liver disorders.
+The liver-on-a-chip segment dominates the market with the largest revenue share.
+Chips enable in vitro research on different processes and the development of liver disorders.
 They also play a key function in medication testing to suppress or cure them.
-Liver-on-a-chip systems provide much-needed cues like perfusion, shear stress, and three-dimensional (3-D) cell-cell contact, making them a viable alternative to traditional, static two-dimensional (2-D) cultures.
+Liver-on-a-chip systems provide much-needed cues, such as perfusion, shear stress, and three-dimensional (3D) cell-cell contact, making them a viable alternative to traditional, static two-dimensional (2D) cultures.
 Since the human liver is the metabolic center and plays a significant role in the effectiveness and clearance of systemic therapies, liver chips are of special interest in drug research.
+Additionally, this system is one of the best alternatives to animal models, is modest, cost-effective, and can maintain metabolic activities similar to the in vivo environment, thus contributing to the revenue growth of this segment.

-Additionally, this system is one of the best alternatives to animal models, is modest, cost-effective, and can maintain metabolic activities similar to the in vivo environment, thus contributing to the growth of this segment, thereby boosting the overall market.
-The 3D bioprinting segment is also estimated to show considerable growth during the projected period.
+The 3D bioprinting segment is also estimated to show considerable revenue growth during the projected period.
 This 3D bioprinting technology enables and enhances the recapitulation of hepatocyte organization and cell-matrix contacts, the inclusion of additional cell types, the incorporation of fluid flow, and the creation of oxygen and nutrient gradients, resulting in improved differentiated cell phenotype and functionality.
 Thus, assisting the researchers in efficiently developing geometrically well-defined 3D scaffolds seeded with cells.
-Hence, encouraging the overall growth of the market.
+Hence, encouraging the overall revenue growth of the segment.

 Human Liver Model Market by Application

-Based on the application, the global human liver model market has been classified into academics, drug discovery, and others.
-The drug discovery segment dominates the market with the largest share.
-The growth of this segment can be attributed to increasing cases of chronic diseases globally.
+The drug discovery segment dominates the market with the largest revenue share due to increasing cases of chronic diseases globally.
 Liver models play a crucial role in preclinical drug development and prove beneficial for drug testing.
 As conventional preclinical models are frequently restricted to a certain point and cannot detect drug toxicity, the dangers these treatments pose to humans can only be discovered in clinical trials.
 This results in a time-consuming and expensive procedure for the pharmaceutical industry to develop fallacious medications.
-For developing a potential drug, advanced technology such as human liver models (especially liver-on-chip) are used widely as these models can mimic organ-level pathophysiology with clinical response.
+For developing a potential drug, advanced technologies, such as human liver models (especially liver-on-chip), are used widely as these models can mimic organ-level pathophysiology with clinical response.

 Human Liver Model Market by End-User

-According to end-user, the global human liver model market is classified into research institutes & academics, pharmaceutical companies, and others.
-Pharmaceutical companies accounted for the largest revenue share in the global market.
-Rising incidences of various rare diseases among the population play a crucial role in the growth of this segment.
-The increasing prevalence of diseases boosts the need for an effective and enhanced medical solution for the treatment, thereby propelling the pharmaceutical segment growth.
-Additionally, in growing cases of chronic diseases and in oncology, the human liver model can greatly help develop novel treatments or therapy, hence encouraging the growth of the pharmaceutical segment.
+The pharmaceutical companies segment accounts for the largest revenue share of the global market.
+Rising incidences of various rare diseases among the population play a crucial role in the revenue growth of this segment.
+The increasing prevalence of diseases boosts the need for effective and enhanced medical solutions for treatment, thereby propelling the pharmaceutical segment revenue growth.
+Additionally, with rising cases of chronic diseases and in oncology, the human liver model can greatly help develop novel treatments or therapy, hence encouraging the revenue growth of the pharmaceutical segment.

-The research institutes & academics segment is estimated to illustrate lucrative growth in the projected timeframe from 2022 to 2030.
-The growth of this segment can be ascribed to rapidly increasing research activities in the pharmaceuticals and diagnostics space.
+The research institutes & academics segment is estimated to illustrate lucrative revenue growth in the projected timeframe from 2022 to 2030.
+The revenue growth of this segment can be ascribed to rapidly increasing research activities in the pharmaceuticals and diagnostics space.

 Human Liver Model Market by Region

-The global human liver model market has been segmented based on regions into North America, Europe, Asia Pacific, and the Rest of the World.
-North America registered the highest share in 2021 in the global market.
-The growth of the human liver model market in this region can be attributed to a large base of pharmaceutical and biopharmaceutical industries (Life science industries) with a high penetration of human organoid technologies.
-Additionally, rapidly growing cases of rare and chronic diseases among the population, hence a large need for novel and advanced treatment, bolster the market growth in this region.
-Furthermore, the presence of advanced healthcare infrastructure due to the high adoption of advanced technologies and large healthcare expenditure by the government also encourages the overall growth of North America’s human liver model market.
+North America registered the highest revenue share of the global market in 2021.
+The revenue growth of the human liver model market in this region can be attributed to a large base of pharmaceutical and biopharmaceutical industries (Life science industries) with a high penetration of human organoid technologies.
+Additionally, rapidly growing cases of rare and chronic diseases among the population; hence, a large need for novel and advanced treatment, bolster the market revenue growth in this region.
+Furthermore, the presence of advanced healthcare infrastructure due to the high adoption of next-generation technologies and large healthcare expenditure by the government also encourages the overall revenue growth of the North America human liver model market.

-Competitive Landscape
+Human Liver Model Market Competitive Landscape

 The prominent players operating in the global human liver model market are: